KaustubhRai/rahasya/README.md

-# Automation-Tools
+# Automation-Tool for Secret Scanning

-Various scripts created for different different stuff, in day to day tasks
+Various tools for secret scanning combined for different different stuff, used in day to day tasks